dmbaturin/iproute2-cheatsheet/README.md

 The original and primary location of the document is https://baturin.org/docs/iproute2/

 The page is bundled with all the JS and CSS it needs, so it's easy to mirror.
-If you decide to mirror it, please make sure to update it automatically from git to avoid creating outdated copies.

 # Repository structure

-This page is preprocessed with [soupault](https://baturin.org/projects/soupault) website generator to create a static ToC with section links that doesn't rely on JS.
+This page is preprocessed with [soupault](https://soupault.neocities.org) website generator to create a static ToC with section links that doesn't rely on JS.

-The page wrapping is in `templates/main.html` and the content is in `site/index.html`.
+The page source is at `site/index.html`.
-For ease of mirroring, a preprocessed copy is kept in `build/index.html`.

-If you want to setup a self-updating mirror, fetch the `build/index.html` page.
+To build it, simply run `soupault` in the directory.
+The processed page will be in `build/index.html`.

 # Contributing